Back to The Counterfeit

 Theological reasoning here is straightforward.
 Unity must include all three bonds at once:

 If one bond is missing, unity is wounded.
-If sacramental order and authority are both corrupted, the claim to Catholic continuity fails in substance, not merely in degree.
-That is why false unity can be so dangerous: it offers togetherness without the whole Catholic reality that makes togetherness holy.
+If order and are both corrupted, the claim to Catholic continuity fails in substance, not merely in degree.
+That is why false unity is so dangerous.
+It offers togetherness without the whole Catholic reality that makes togetherness holy.

 In earlier crises, orthodox saints did not protect error for institutional peace.
 Arians wanted formulas broad enough to include both truth and falsehood.
 Protestants wanted a Christianity emptied of sacrificial religion.
 Liberals wanted peace without doctrinal boundaries.
 The saints answered each attempt in the same way: endure loss if needed, but do not call contradiction Catholic.

 The saints did not preserve only fragments.
-They held the full doctrine, true worship, and lawful order received from apostolic tradition, even when this made them appear severe or isolated.
+They held the full doctrine, true worship, and lawful order received from apostolic , even when this made them appear severe or isolated.

-That pattern remains normative.
-The Church does not heal division by normalizing divided principle.
+That pattern remains normative. does not heal division by normalizing divided principle.

 The present crisis must therefore be judged without sentiment.

-- The antipopes since 1958 are treated as if lawful Catholic popes.
+• The since 1958 are treated as if lawful Catholic popes.

-- The Novus Ordo is treated as normative worship despite rupture in sacrificial expression.
+• The is treated as normative worship despite rupture in sacrificial expression.

 The FSSP and ICKSP question must be stated clearly.
-The FSSP and ICKSP remain attached to Vatican II structures and claim obedience to those claimants.
-Since the episcopal lines they depend upon proceed from changed rites and the Vatican II antichurch, the priesthood they present as valid is not valid.
-Thus reverent appearance cannot create Catholic unity where sacramental reality and authority are corrupted.
+They remain attached to Vatican II structures and claim obedience to those claimants.
+Reverent appearance therefore cannot create Catholic unity where reality and are corrupted in principle.

 The faithful must therefore learn to ask not only whether something looks Catholic, but whether it remains Catholic in substance.
 Once that rule is learned, many deceptive refuges lose their power.
 Unity that rests on contradiction is not unity in Christ.
 It is the beginning of another religion.